 A good deal of Jack Kirby’s finest work can be found in this third chronologically presented collection of his DC material from 1970-1973.
-Here we find ‘The Pact’: the New Gods story which serves as the origin for the Fourth World.
+Here we find ‘The Pact’: the New Gods story that serves as the origin for the Fourth World.
 Kirby pulls out all the stops here.
 Planets and suns are used as weapons… entire star systems are annihilated… and near extinction brings two polar opposites in leadership to attempt a solution which will result in repercussions that are still echoing throughout the DC Universe.

 As if that wasn’t enough, the volume also features ‘Himon’, the story providing the origin for the character who would soon become Mister Miracle.
 As with ‘The Pact’, Kirby’s artwork can overwhelm, but his writing was fully in synch with his vision, raising graphic storytelling to the level of grand opera.
 Both stories are essential to the Kirby connoisseur, and their presentation in this lavish oversize format does them justice.